 comprises two clades.
 The first (the Silurana group)

-of the genus, and has
+group) comprises the remaining species of the genus, and has

-X. ruwenzoriensis is most closely related to X.
+and the dodecaploid (2n=108) X. ruwenzoriensis is most closely

 The allo- or autopolyploid origins of various species were examined by Carr et al. (1986).
 The strong morphological resemblance of epitropicalis and ruwenzoriensis to their respective sister species indicates that both the maternally-inherited mtDNA and the dominant nuclear alleles influencing morphology are derived from the same species, possibly by autopolyploidy.
 On the other hand, the close mtDNA affinities of vestitus to clivii, which is morphologically more similar to borealis or muelleri, suggests an allopolyploid origin.
 Finally, ruwenzoriensis is a cryptic species that is almost indistinguishable from fraseri, which suggests an origin by allo-triploidy, possibly with laevis.

 [The top figure shows a neighbor-joining analysis of 1429bp

 subunit I, & 12S rDNA genes; numbers associated with each

 branch point indicate the occurrence of each clade in 1000